Skip to main content

 Token strategy

-Steps to create a PAT can be found in the official documentation.
-Refer to creating a personal access token classic and creating a fine-grained personal access token, respectively.
+Refer to creating a personal access token classic and creating a fine-grained personal access token for setup instructions.

 OpenID Connect

-Pipelines provisions an OpenId Connect identity provider in AWS IAM in every account, setting up GitHub as the provider and setting the audience to AWS STS and your GitHub organization.
-To learn more about provisioning OpenId Connect providers in AWS, refer to the official documentation.
+Pipelines provisions an OpenID Connect identity provider in AWS IAM for each account, setting GitHub as the provider and restricting the audience to AWS STS and your GitHub organization.
+The Pipelines IAM role's trust policy ensures:

 {